Serhobo/Chris_Richardson_Introduction/content/post/Learning_the_Ropes/index.md

 ---
-title: Welcome back, I guess I got your Attention.
+title: Welcome back, I got you Flowers.
 subtitle: Please see the below link to my second contribution to a Kaggle Compettion.
 I was able to achieve a higher accurracy from our tutorial code by creating a train / dev / test system, and trialing different hyperparamets.
 Take a look for yourself!

 # Summary for listings and search engines
 summary: Please see the below link to my second contribution to a Kaggle Compettion.
 I was able to achieve a higher accurracy from our tutorial code by creating a train / dev / test system, and trialing different hyperparamets.
 Take a look for yourself!

 # Link this post with a project
-projects: []
+projects: [Personal Project]

 # Date published
 date: "2022-3-25T19:54:00Z"